namangt68/namangt68.github.io/_posts/2016-05-08-beaglebone-windows-10-install.markdown

 Follow steps and check if all three drivers are installed completely.

-Add and exception to proxy settings from `Change proxy settings` and add **192.168.7.2** in exception box and click save.
+Add and exception to proxy settings(if you use proxy)from `Change proxy settings` and add **192.168.7.2** in exception box and click save.

 Connect the Beaglebone using usb cable.